Dmytro Chyzhevsky: Early life

+Political activity and philosophical views

+During the Russian Revolution he was involved in politics and was a member of the Mensheviks.
+After teaching at high school in Kyiv from 1919 to 1921, he emigrated from Soviet Russia to Germany and continued his philosophical studies at Heidelberg during the winter semester 1921–22, and then at Freiberg, where he was a student of Edmund Husserl (SS 1922- WS1923/24).

 He lived in Prague from 1924 to 1932, where he became a professor in the Ukrainian university there, and was a member of the prestigious Prague linguistic circle, a group of linguists and philologists that included Roman Jakobson.

 In 1932 he moved to the University of Halle in Germany, where he completed his dissertation in Philosophy, Hegel in Russland, under Adhémar Gelb and Paul Menzer.
 During World War II, Chyzhevsky took a position at the University of Marburg.

 After the war he moved to the United States of America in 1949, and became a professor of Slavic studies at Harvard University.

-In 1956 he returned to Germany and settled in Heidelberg as a professor of Slavic studies; where he remained until his death on April 18, 1977.
+In 1956 he returned to Germany and settled in Heidelberg as a professor of Slavic studies at the Heidelberg University, where he remained until his death on April 18, 1977.

+He had a daughter called Tatjana Čiževska alias Tatiana or Tatyana Marshak (Тетяна Чижевска / Маршак (1924—1986), who was a professor of Slavic studies at various universities in the United States, particularly Wayne State University (Detroit, Michigan).

 Work

 Chyzhevsky wrote on a broad range of subjects, including folklore, history, philosophy, linguistics, Slavic and comparative literature.
 He wrote monographs on the Ukrainian philosopher Hryhorii Skovoroda (1974) and the German philosopher Georg Wilhelm Friedrich Hegel (1934).
-He is also known for his studies of the Ukrainian writer, Nikolai Gogol.
+He is also known for his studies of the Russian writer, Nikolai Gogol.

 He argued for the existence of a literary baroque and wrote several books on the subject, becoming one of the foremost authorities on baroque literature.